 Nicky previously worked as director of HR at Nottingham University Hospitals from April 2015.
 She joined the NHS in January 2013 at Chesterfield Royal Hospital as director of workforce and organisational development.
 Prior to joining the NHS, Nicky worked in the private sector, spending a large part of her career in HR at Boots UK, where she worked for 20 years in a variety of roles.
 After Boots, she undertook interim assignments at Gala Coral and Rolls Royce in Derby.

 She has a generalist HR background and has worked on several change programmes, working closely with executive teams to support them on the overall shape and design of the organisation, the organisational culture and employee engagement.

 Lorna joined the NCA in September 2022.
 She is a senior IT Leader with over 20 years’ experience across a wide range of business sectors including financial services, legal, telecommunications, oil & gas and heavy industries.

-She started her career at the British Library, and has experience across operational IT service delivery as well as programme and project management expertise .
+She started her career at the British Library, and has significant experience across operational IT service delivery as well as programme and project management expertise within both the private and public sector .
 Prior to joining the NCA Lorna was the Chief Information Officer at StepChange Debt Charity, the largest debt charity in the UK.

-She was awarded membership into the CIO 100 UK for both 2021 and 2022 and was also included within the 2022 longlist of the most influential women in UK Tech.
+She was awarded membership into the CIO 100 UK for 2021, 2022 and 2023 was included within the 2023 longlist of the most influential women in UK Tech.